 A few months ago (August 18 to be precise), @Rastamouse's Zero-Point Security released the course Red Team Ops II, or RTO-2 for short:

-In this post, I will take an overview of the course contents and will relate my experience on the exam that gave me the title of Certified Red Team Lead.
+In this post, I will give you an overview of the course contents and will relate my experience on the exam that gave me the title of Certified Red Team Lead.

 Red Team Ops II